Story

 Succession: Oldest daughter

-Name of castle: Hive Castle
+Name of stronghold: Hive Castle

 They have risen to power in The Winding Vale by making themselves more and more useful.
 House Mantis have only been regents in that principality for two generations, after House Weaver for some reason died out as a house in the female line.
-Nobody knows if they had anything to do with the demise of Houses in The Winding Vale, but many have suspicions.
+Nobody knows, if they had anything to do with the demise of Houses in The Winding Vale, but many have suspicions.

 Mantis understands how to weave the family tightly together, but they are challenged by the strange illness their Lady is facing and more or less unruly children.
 House Mantis has pushed harder than most for putting Princess Nathasha Moon on the throne.